silentshadow88/PX50AppRemover/README.md

 # PX50AppRemover
 Python script that sanitizes the names of library files extracted from an APK file and add the rm shell command to it

 ## This Python script can only be executed on a Linux machine.
-Please use Linux or another Linux distribution in order to proceed with the removing/deleting method.
+Please use Linux or another Linux distribution in order to proceed with the removing/deleting method

 ## Prerequisite
 - Linux distro